yauh/ansible-role-msmtp/README.md

 Remember that you **must change** these variables or else msmtp will not be able to send mails!

 	mail:
-	  # smtp host to be used
+	  host: smtp.gmail.com              # smtp host to be used
-	  host: smtp.gmail.com
-	  # smtp port to be used - 587 for SSL
+	  port: 587                         # smtp port to be used - e.g. 25 or 587
-	  port: 587
-	  # account name to identify against the smtp server
+	  user: youraddress@gmail.com       # smtp account name
-	  user: youraddress@gmail.com
-	  # password for SMTP server in clear text
-	  password: password
+	  password: password                # smtp password
-	  # from address to be used for sending email
+	  from_address: server@example.org  # sender address and used as recipient for test mail
-	  from_address: server@example.org

 Examples
 ========